cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   document.execCommand("copy");

   /* Alert the copied text */
-  alert("Calendar Link Copied, Now paste it into your Apple Calendar app (on a MAC).
+  alert("Calendar Link Copied to your clipboard, Now paste it into Apple Calendar.
 Enjoy the shows! 🐠 🍄 🌈 🌵 🥳 🐲");
 }
 // Google Calendar
 function googleFunction() {